 Applicants should be aware that a visa does not guarantee entry into the United States.
 Legally, the visa specifies the period during which the bearer may apply at a port of entry to enter the United States.
 The Customs and Border Protection (CBP) officer at the port of entry authorizes the traveler’s admission to the United States and determines the period of authorized stay, not the consular officer.

-As it depends upon the immigration officer at the port of entry how much duration to give for a stay in the U.S.
+It depends upon the immigration officer at the port of entry to determine how much of a duration to give for a stay in the U.S.

 Visitors InsuranceGet Quotes

 For visitors, travel, student and other international travel medical insurance.Visit insubuy.com or call 1 (866) INSUBUY or +1 (972) 985-4400